svilupp/PromptingTools.jl/docs/src/prompts/persona-task.md

 ### Template: JuliaRecapTask

-- Description: Not all models know Julia syntax well.
+- Description: Not all models know the Julia syntax well.
 This template carries a small summary of key information about Julia and its syntax and it will always first recall the Julia facts.
 If you don't need any instructions, set `instructions="None."`.
 Placeholders: `task`, `instructions`
 - Placeholders: `task`, `instructions`
-- Word count: 1138
+- Word count: 1143
 - Source:
 - Version: 1.0